programmingwithprince/Music-Player-Using-Flask/README.md

 ## ⚠️ Warning

 This project is not fully made and optimized.
 Use it at your own risk.
+Also it is mainly made for mobile devices.

 ## 📦 Installation